 How Much Coffee Does an AeroPress Make?

-It is important to remember that the AeroPress system was primarily designed as a single serve coffee maker.
+The original AeroPress system was primarily designed as a single serve coffee maker.
 Making one cup usually takes around thirty seconds assuming you have boiling water, although you can of course adjust how long the coffee steeps to your taste preferences, anywhere from 30 seconds to four minutes works fine.

 Because the system is flexible in terms of how much coffee you can add, it is also possible to make more than a single serving of coffee from one press.
 You can use two or three scoops of coffee, steep it for longer, and then mix the resulting stronger brew with hot water to make two or three cups.